 Top choice for taxi ease-of-use

 The Doona is a unique option that is both a car seat and a stroller.
-This useful combination makes the Doona the only option we've tested that allows parents to frequent public transportation with the ease of pushing baby from place to place.
-This car seat is easy to use, can be installed quickly without the base, and meets a real need for parents in the city.
-This choice not the best options for all families thanks to a higher price and heavier carrying weight, but it can't be beaten for city folks that might otherwise avoid using a car seat in a taxi because they are a pain to carry around town.
+This useful design makes the Doona the only option we've tested that allows parents to frequent public transportation with the ease of pushing baby from place to place.
+This car seat is easy to use, can be installed quickly without the base, and meets a real need for parents in the city who may otherwise forgo a safety seat.
+This choice is not the best option for all families thanks to a higher price and heavier carrying weight, but it can't be beat for city folks that might otherwise avoid using a car seat in a taxi (it is not required in NY) because they are a pain to carry around town.
 We believe this is a great way to get your baby from your loft to an Uber and strolling to your destination with ease and enviable style.

 Perfect for public transportation

 Easy to use